A Word from the Dean

 EPFL researchers have designed a bio‑inspired robot with a novel trimmed helicoid structure that allows for a wide range of motion and safe interaction with humans.

-A Novel Biosensor for Detecting Neurogenerative Disease Protiens
+A Novel Biosensor for Detecting Neurogenerative Disease Proteins

 Researchers at EPFL introduce the highly‑multidisciplinary, AI‑enhanced, biosensing tool ImmunoSEIRA for the detection of misfolded proteins linked to Parkinson’s and Alzheimer’s disease.